jemjam/NextJsProDev-CourseNotes/intro-highlights.md

-# ProNextJs.dev Course Review
+# Initial notes & thoughts

-This repo contains my notes while going through the [pronextjs.dev](pronextjs.dev) course.
-Note that these were exported from LogSeq so may include extra formatting.
+This repo contains my notes from going through the [ProNextJs.dev](pronextjs.dev) course.
+These were exported from LogSeq so may include some misc formatting.

+---

 - New course from Jack Herrington, partnership with Badass Courses
 - I was given complimentary access for providing feedback and a full review